top of page

 Articles I read recently, last 4 are pieces I keep revisiting:

 (Possibly the most gut wrenching piece of writing I’ve ever read.
-I am still thinking about it after days.
-Having recently lost my father to suicide, it really resonates.)
+I am still thinking about it after days. having lost a loved one to suicide, it really resonates.)

 (good piece on the gender gap in tech.
 Despite being a feminist, this article changed the narrative for me.)